8 Tips for Visiting Baja, Mexico

 Checkpoint Preparedness

-In reality, these checkpoints are there for your safety.
+These checkpoints are there for your safety.
 And as long as you’re doing things right, there isn’t much to worry about.
+It can be uncomfortable to deal with people searching through your belongings, but just remember that they have a serious job to do.

 You can find a more comprehensive list of prohibited items on this website.

-Finally, you should be aware of import taxes on new goods brought into Mexico.
-If you are over the personal allowance (around $500 USD), then you’ll need to declare new items and pay a 16% import tax.
+If you are over the personal allowance (around $300-500 USD), then you’ll need to declare new items at the border and pay a 16% import tax.
 Bring receipts to prove the purchase price.
-This tax does not apply to anything used.

 If you play by the rules, the checkpoints are not a concern.
 Don’t be in a rush, understand that they are just doing their job, and try to be as accommodating as possible.
 You’ll be fine.